indranildeveloper/indranildeveloper-kepler.gl/README.md

 export default createStore(reducer, initialState, compose(...enhancers));
 ```

-If you mount indranildeveloper-kepler.gl reducer in another address instead of `keplerGl`, or the indranildeveloper-kepler.gl reducer is not
+If you mount indranil-kepler.gl reducer in another address instead of `keplerGl`, or the indranil-kepler.gl reducer is not
 mounted at root of your state, you will need to specify the path to it when you mount the component
 with the `getState` prop.